microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 ##### [`ShellHandRayPointer`](xref:Microsoft.MixedReality.Toolkit.Input.ShellHandRayPointer)

-The implementation *ShellHandRayPointer*, which extends from [`LinePointer`](xref:Microsoft.MixedReality.Toolkit.Input.MousePointer), is used as the default for the *MRTK Pointer Profile*.
+The implementation of *ShellHandRayPointer*, which extends from [`LinePointer`](xref:Microsoft.MixedReality.Toolkit.Input.MousePointer), is used as the default for the *MRTK Pointer Profile*.
 The *DefaultControllerPointer* prefab implements the [`ShellHandRayPointer`](xref:Microsoft.MixedReality.Toolkit.Input.ShellHandRayPointer) class.

 ##### [`GGVPointer`](xref:Microsoft.MixedReality.Toolkit.Input.GGVPointer)